Northumbria Sailing RYA

 RYA OCEAN YACHTMASTER Explore the wonders of a sextant with Celestial Navigation and Ocean Passage Planning.
 This ‘top of the range’ RYA theory course can lead to the coveted ‘Ocean Yachtmaster’ ticket.
 I have a star globe, five sextants, one new lightweight metal, one plastic & two old brass, for you to handle.
 A practical session is included.
 Cost £625 or £925 on tailored tuition.
 ‘I have to say it was tough, and tested the brain calls somewhat.
 However – it was great challenge and good company – Debra’.
 Try this link from a former Royal Navy officer relating his experience navigating by the stars for real whilst sailing down to the Falklands Jonathan.

 RYA COASTAL YACHTMASTER The advanced Course, a must for those proceeding to Yachtmaster level.
-Cost £575 for class & £850 tailored tuition.
+Cost £625 for class & £850 tailored tuition.
 You need a good knowledge of this Course before being tested by the RYA Examiner.
-Course class underway.
-Thornley has just successfully completed his back-to-back with his Day Skipper Theory; ‘I wanted to do this now otherwise it would have taken time to get back to speed again‘.
+Dates; January 14, 19, 21, 26 & 28th, February 2, 4, 9 & 11th, March 2, 4, 9, 11, & 18th, + 2 reserve dates March 23 & 25th Monday & Wednesday Evenings Course.
+Now underway.
+Thornley successfully completed his back-to-back with Day Skipper Theory; ‘I wanted to do this now otherwise it would have taken time to get back to speed again‘.

 RYA DAY SKIPPER A popular starting point for so many over many years.
-Saturday classes, 0930 – 1430 (possible early finish match days).
+Autumn face2face evening classes on Wednesdays, 6 – 9pm.
 Nice and cosy in a spacious modern building in Heaton, Newcastle upon Tyne.
-Cost £575.
-Course class underway.
-Day Skipper Theory
+Cost £595.
+2026 Saturdays 9.30am to 2.30pm; January 17, 24 & 31st, February 7, & 14th, March 7, 14 & 21st Now underway Day Skipper Theory

 I can’t do these times and am in a hurry!